peteash10/bugpowder/README.md

 │   ├── 3inaBed 15 (1996)
 │   ├── Feeding the Geese
 │   ├── Minute Steaks 22
-│   └── The Little Blue Book Of Extraordinary Interiors (2004) ├── Jessica
+│   ├── The Little Blue Book Of Extraordinary Interiors (2004) │   └── The Weeky Strip (2001)
+├── Jessica
 │   ├── Psychosense 1 (1996)
 │   └── Psychosense 9 (1997)